The cornerstone to a good oral hygiene regimen is proper brushing and flossing habits. For more on brushing and flossing, see

 Tooth Decay Prevention

 Tooth decay is a progressive disease resulting in the interaction of bacteria that naturally occur on the teeth and sugars in the everyday diet.
 Sugar causes a reaction in the bacteria, causing it to produce acids that break down the mineral in teeth, forming a cavity.
-Dentists remove the decay and fill the tooth using a variety of fillings, restoring the tooth to a healthy state.
+If this occurs, Dr. Vance removes the decay and fills the tooth using a variety of fillings, restoring the tooth to a healthy state.
 Nerve damage can result from severe decay and may require a crown (a crown is like a large filling that can cap a tooth, making it stronger or covering it).
-Avoiding unnecessary decay simply requires strict adherence to a dental hygiene regimen: brushing and flossing twice a day, regular dental check-ups, diet control and fluoride treatment.
+Dr. Vance and his staff encourage patients to avoid unnecessary decay by simply adhering to a strict dental hygiene regimen: brushing and flossing twice a day, regular dental check-ups, diet control and fluoride treatment.
 Practicing good hygiene avoids unhealthy teeth and costly treatment.

 Fluoride is a substance that helps teeth become stronger and resistant to decay.
 Regularly drinking water treated with fluoride and brushing and flossing regularly ensures significantly lower cavities.